 The continuing story of life in the Midwestern town of Bay City, and the love, loss, trials, and triumph of its residents, who come from different backgrounds and social circles.
 Those who ...
 See full summary »

-Set in Genoa City, Wisconsin, The Young And The Restless is the thirty-year-old soap that centres on the saga between two wealthy families (the Newmans and the Abbotts) in the cosmetics industry.
-Head of the Newman clan is Victor Newman, the arrogant, cavorting billionaire and his wife Nikki; and running the Abbott show is Jack Abbott, the irresponsible, playboy CEO and his sister Ashley.
-Most of the show is centred on the competition between the two companies: Victor's Newman Enterprises and the Abbotts' Jabot.Written by
+Set in Genoa City, Wisconsin, this is the forty-five-year-old soap opera that centers on the saga between two wealthy families (the Newmans and the Abbotts) in the cosmetics industry.
+Head of the Newman clan is Victor Newman, the arrogant, cavorting billionaire and his wife Nikki; and running the Abbott show is Jack Abbott, the irresponsible, playboy CEO, and his sister Ashley.
+Most of the show is centered on the competition between the two companies: Victor's Newman Enterprises and the Abbotts' Jabot.Written by

 52 of 68 people found this review helpful.

 Was this review helpful to you?